chicago-banner

 Trust us, the Shedd Aquarium is the mother of all aquariums.
 This is one of the most popular things to do in Chicago for a reason.
 Your teens will be able to enjoy seeing animals that hail from waterways and ecosystems all across the globe, from the nearby Great Lakes to the vast rivers of Asia.

-One of our favorite nifty things about Shedd is the Caribbean Reef exhibit, where visitors can actually take a 360-degree tour of an underwater reef community – it’s a really amazing up-close sight and is almost as good as snorkeling in Hawaii.
+One of our favorite nifty things about Shedd is the Caribbean Reef exhibit, where visitors can actually take a 360-degree tour of an underwater reef community – it’s a stunning up-close sight and is almost as good as snorkeling in Hawaii.

 aerial-view-chicago-skyline-illinois-usa